 If your insurance plan requires a referral (some do; some don’t), then you’ll need to work with your Primary Care Physician (PCP) to obtain this.
 If you had a prior screening exam at the JH Voice Center at GBMC and a follow-up visit had been recommended to you, then you will have received a piece of paper at the time of the screening that indicates that a formal visit was recommended – bringing this paper to your PCP should help to obtain the referral.

 What results will be shared with me after my visit?
 Will these be shared with anyone else?

 At the time of the visit, you’ll likely have a videostroboscopy done – an examination of your larynx while speaking and singing to look at vocal fold motion, closure, and vibration.
 After the visit is complete, a physician’s progress note and a speech language pathology note will be written.
 The exam and progress notes are part of your medical record, and are Protected Health Information (PHI) – they will be shared with you and your referring physician, but no one else.
 If you wish to share this information with anyone else (for instance, your studio teacher, any voice coaches, etc.) then that is up to you.
-Bringing a flash drive to your visit will allow us to give you a copy of your exam at the time of the visit; you can also take a video or picture of your exam findings off of our monitor to take with you at the time of your visit.
+You can take a video or picture of your exam findings off of our monitor to take with you at the time of your visit.

 What if I can’t afford a visit to the Voice Center?

 Peabody may have some funds available to help with the cost of a visit – please reach out to your teacher or the Voice/Opera department chair.
 GBMC also has a mechanism that can sometimes help under-insured patients to cover expenses – you can ask the Voice Center about this if you need more information.